 How to Ripen a Pineapple

-So here's an interesting fact- unlike other fruits, a pineapple won't ripen much once it's been plucked from the tree.
-So once your pineapple has been picked from the tree, it won't become sweeter.
+So here's an interesting fact- unlike other fruits, a pineapple won't ripen much once it's been plucked from the plant.
+So once your pineapple has been picked, it won't become sweeter.

 This is because a pineapple's sugar comes from the starches in the stem of the plant.
 So once you cut the stem, there’s no way the fruit can produce its own sugar.